palantir/gradle-guide/guide/lifecycle-of-a-gradle-build.md

 ## Task dependency graph calculation

 Gradle works out which tasks need to run before which other ones, starting from the requested tasks.
-The `dependsOn` and `mustRunAfter` properties for each task are evaluated.
+The `dependsOn`, `mustRunAfter` and `shouldRunAfter` properties for each task are evaluated.
 Where task input properties have been linked up to task output properties, Gradle is able to keep track of these task dependencies _without_ evaluating the values of the properties.

 Gradle now has a complete task dependency graph, and is ready to execute the tasks.